 Privacy protection - Drug testing - Alisivu

-- The employer requiring the testing must have a written substance abuse prevention plan in place as referred to in the Occupational Health Care Act.
+- The employer requiring the testing must have a written substance abuse prevention plan in place as referred to in the Occupational Health Care Act, and

 Requesting a test certificate when seeking new job duties

-- the life, health or occupational safety of the employee or other persons,
+- the life, health or occupational safety of the employee or other persons

-- national defence or state security,
+- national defence or state security

-- traffic safety,
+- traffic safety

-- the environment (increase the risk of significant environmental damage),
+- the environment (increase the risk of significant environmental damage)

-- the data protection of confidential information, or
+- the data protection of confidential information

-- business and professional secrets;
+- business and professional secrets

-- which involve independent work among minors, or
+- which involve independent work among minors

 - in which there is independent and uncontrolled access to drugs or pharmaceuticals usable for intoxicating purposes.

-A job applicant or employee may refuse to take a drug test, but in that case the employer need not take the application into account or consider the employee for appointment to the new job duties in question.
+The employer cannot force a job applicant to take a drug test.
+Thus, a job applicant or employee may refuse to take a drug test, but in that case the employer need not take the application into account or consider the employee for appointment to the new job duties in question.

 Requesting a drug test certificate during an employment relationship

-- seriously endangers the life, health or occupational safety of the employee or other persons,
+- seriously endangers the life, health or occupational safety of the employee or other persons

-- seriously endangers national defence or state security,
+- seriously endangers national defence or state security

-- seriously endangers traffic safety,
+- seriously endangers traffic safety

-- seriously endangers the data protection of confidential information,
+- seriously endangers the data protection of confidential information

-- endangers business and professional secrecy, or
+- endangers business and professional secrecy

-- could significantly increase the risk of illegal trading of drugs or other intoxicating substances available to the employee through the work.
+- could increase the risk of illegal trading of drugs or other intoxicating substances available to the employee through the work.

 The employer may also require a drug test certificate from an employee who has pledged to undergo treatment for drug abuse and agreed to the monitoring of progress of the treatment.